kongmunist/mywebsite/pages/projects/yearofoutput.md

 pic: yearofoutput/andylookingeeg.jpg
 description: What is Andy doing in 2024?

 It is 2024, and I am leaving my grad studies.
-I have no job prospects, and no startup monies.
+I have no job prospects, and no startup money.
 I have enough savings for a year of living.
 If my life were a company, this would be my runway.
 To extend the analogy, I am trying to find Andy-Market Fit.

 I always felt that if I were given free rein to follow my curiosity for a while, I would be able to make something cool and useful.
 At the end of high school, I tried to take a gap year.
 My parents told me to do it after I finished college.
 As college ended and I considered grad school, I wanted to take a year off to work on personal projects.
 My parents encouraged me to get my graduate degree first.

 Now, after a year of graduate studies, I realize this will never end.
-I wanted security, and there is no final security.
+I wanted security, and there is never enough security.
 There is always more school to finish, more money to save, more career to further before making any leap.
 I am going to use what I know now to sustain myself.
 I am going to stop sinning.

 {{ add_pic("yearofoutput/img_3.png", "") }}